Scottish Greens: 2021 Scottish Parliament election and power-sharing agreement

 In the 2021 Scottish Parliament election, the party won a record eight Holyrood seats.
 Alison Johnstone was one of the eight MSPs elected for the Scottish Greens in the election, however on 13 May 2021 she gave up her party affiliation in order to become Holyrood's Presiding Officer as the position is a politically neutral role.

 Harvie (left) and Slater (right) with Nicola Sturgeon announcing the SNP-Green power-sharing deal.

 After two months of negotiations, on 20 August 2021, the Scottish Greens announced a new power-sharing agreement with the SNP Scottish Government.
 While not an official coalition, for the first time in Scottish and UK history it offered the Greens two ministerial posts.
-The agreement saw both parties pledge for a second referendum on Scottish independence, an increase investment in active travel and public transport, enhancing tenants rights, a ten-year £500m Just Transition and establishing a National Care Service.
+The agreement saw both parties pledge for a second referendum on Scottish independence, an increase investment in active travel and public transport, enhancing tenants rights, a ten-year £500m Just Transition, and a pledge to establish a National Care Service (scrapped by the SNP after the agreement ended).
 The agreement was approved by 83% of Scottish Green members, and secured a two-thirds majority vote of the party's National Council.
 This was required under the party's constitution for the agreement to be ratified.

 Academic Professor Nicola McEwen suggested that the agreement "sometimes pushes [the SNP] further" particularly on climate, social and fair work policy.
 She also argues that the two parties had already converged on many issues over the preceding decade.
 However, critics and supporters of the party agreed that the agreement had allowed the party to have a lot of influence on the Scottish government.